jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 are the [COIN-OR solvers](https://github.com/JuliaPackaging/Yggdrasil/tree/master/C/Coin-OR).

 !!! warning
-    Building the solver via Yggdrasil is non-trivial. please ask the [Developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) for help.
+    Building the solver via Yggdrasil is non-trivial.
+Please ask the [Developer chatroom](https://gitter.im/JuliaOpt/JuMP-dev) for help.

 If the code is commercial or not publicly available, the user will need to